-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'stirrup.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'stirrup.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Words at Play

 Skunk, Bayou, and Other Words with Native American Origins

 You've used more than you might think

 Words For Things You Didn't Know Have Names, Vol. 2

 When 'thingamajig' and 'thingamabob' just won't do

 When Were Words First Used?